w3c/sensors/webdriver-extension/explainer.md

 A mock sensor simulates the behavior of a [platform sensor](https://w3c.github.io/sensors/#concept-platform-sensor) in controlled ways for the purpose of sufficiently meeting requirements of automation testing for Generic Sensor API.
 A mock sensor should have the following capabilities:
  - Reporting mock sensor readings, which is a source of mocking information about the environment, to [Sensor](https://w3c.github.io/sensors/#sensor) objects at the rate of its requested sampling frequency if the user agent is [allowed to expose sensor readings](https://w3c.github.io/sensors/#can-expose-sensor-readings).
  - User specified mock sensor reading, user agent allows user-customized mock sensor reading for a mock sensor.
  - A sampling frequency, which is defined as a frequency at which the user agent obtains sensor readings from mock sensor.
 The sampling frequency has an upper and lower bounds, which is designed for the purpose of calculating expected sampling frequency.
-For instance, When construct a Sensor object with frequency option that exceed the maxmium supported sampling frequency, the exact requested sampling frequency should capped to the maximum sampling frequency.
+For instance, when construct a Sensor object with frequency option that exceed the maximium supported sampling frequency, the exact requested sampling frequency should capped to the maximum sampling frequency.
  - A requested sampling frequency, used for calculating expected sampling frequency.
  - A connection flag that is used for switching the connection between Sensor object and mock sensor, for testing the `NotReadableError` exception when calling [`sensor.start()`](https://w3c.github.io/sensors/#sensor-start) fails.